gramcracker/neural_network/README.md

 # neural_network
 This is my personal project to make a realatively simple neural network framework in C++.
-I created it specifically for experimentation with natural language processing in mind, but works for just about anything, although it is still a work in progress.
+I created it specifically for experimentation with real time natural language processing and sementic analysis, although it is still a work in progress.

 I created this because I needed a framework that could be configured in complex and irregular ways for easy experimentation.
 It had have the following features: